-This makes it even more important to be aware if such a problem exists.
+This makes it even more important to be aware that problems exist.
 If your dream of traveling the world and seeing other countries, living there and experiencing local culture is not shared, you really need to sit down, make a plan and see how to tackle this.

 When everybody’s happy, everything’s better!

-So… can you be a digital nomad if you have a family and kids?
-Yes.
+So… can you be a digital nomad if you have a family and children?
+Definitely, YES!

 Although it’s not easy, it’s not as difficult as many might consider.
 If you’re thinking about this – and it’s probably something you’ve been doing for quite a while now – make it happen.
 Set a date and give it a try.
 Take a break and give it a try.
 Stop dreaming and give it a try.